-[23] The Complainant presented its Class B Current Market Lease analysis on page 21 of Exhibit C1.
-This analysis consists of leases signed since January 1 2012 in five office buildings that form part of the portfolio owned by the subject owner.
-The Complainant stated that they only have access to data from buildings owned by their client, but that this is a representative sample of B Quality Office building leasing in the downtown.
-This analysis supports a rental rate of \$20.00/SF for B Quality DT2 Office space.

-- [24] The Complainant referred to the vacancy rate for this type of office property, and while vacancy is not an issue before this Board, noted that it has to be considered as it influences rental rates. - [25] The Complainant referred to the subject rent roll and a summary of recent rents in the subject building presented on page 21, Exhibit C1 and noted that the average rent was \$19.58/SF and included both the Class B and C space. - [26] In response to the 2014 B Class DT2, 3, 9 Office Rental Analysis presented by the Respondent (page 53-54, Exhibit R1), the Complainant argued that the rental rates did not capture any inducements or tenant improvements that are a typical part of the rental market and result in the effective rent rate being less than the contract rent.
-Therefore, this analysis overstated the effective rent being received by the owner of B Class Office properties.
+- [22] The Complainant presented its Class B Current Market Lease analysis on page 8-10 of Exhibit C1.
+This analysis consists of leases signed since January 1 2012 in six office buildings that form part of the portfolio owned by the subject owner.
+The Complainant stated that they only have access to data from buildings owned by their client, but that this is a representative sample of B Quality office building leasing in the downtown.
+This analysis supports a rental rate of \$20.00/SF for B Quality DT2 office space. - [23] The Complainant referred to the vacancy rate for this type of office property, and while vacancy is not an issue before this Board, noted that it has to be considered as it influences rental rates. - [24] The Complainant referred to the subject rent roll (page 15-21, Exhibit C1) and noted that there was only one recent lease in the subject building, signed in April 2013 for \$23.00/SF.
+The Complainant stated that this renewal included three months free rent, therefore the effective rental rate was \$21.85/SF. - [25] In response to the 2014 B Class DT2, 3, 9 Office Rental Analysis presented by the Respondent (page 37-38, Exhibit R1), the Complainant argued that the rental rates did not capture any inducements or tenant improvements that are a typical part of the rental market and result in the effective rent rate being less than the contract rent.
+Therefore, this analysis overstated the effective rent being received by the owner of B Class office properties.